dilner1/Portfolio_one/README.md

 ## Rooms

-- Uses image gallery to separate sections
+- Uses images to separate sub sections

 - Shows the specific rooms that can be booked